FAQs

 Construction of the Numurkah solar farm began in September 2018 and it commenced full scale operations on 19 July 2019.

-Neoen uses similar technology to that used in residential solar photovoltaic installations with the main difference being that solar farm panels are usually mounted on systems that track the sun through the sky.
+Numurkah Solar Farm uses similar technology to that used in residential solar photovoltaic installations with the main difference being that solar farm panels are usually mounted on systems that track the sun through the sky.
 Numurkah Solar Farm uses premium quality solar panels and other technologies provided by leading manufacturers.

 The Numurkah solar farm will operate for between 25 and 30 years.
 Depending on the local environment, the panels can generate electricity for 30 years or more with only about 0.5% efficiency loss each year.